7 Best Things to Do in Mammoth Lakes With Kids in Summer

 Although I wanted him to be brave, part of me pictured his hands losing grip on the rope suspended to the branch above his head and his little body landing with a dull thud onto the sharp rocks.
-We took our kids to Mammoth Lake in the summer because we knew there were tons of fun things to do there with kids that were different from activities in the winter.
+We took our kids to Mammoth Lakes in the summer because we knew there were tons of fun things to do with kids that were different from winter activities.
 But this was a bit much.

 NO TIME TO READ NOW?
 PIN THIS ARTICLE OR BOOKMARK IT FOR LATER!